IngoGamez/AGWYPaaB-Flash-Files/readme.md

 # PERMISSIONS

-You can do pretty much anything you want with these, just do not sell products that use these assets please.
+You can do pretty much anything you want with these, just do not sell products that use these assets or use these assets for AI training.